-These Easy BBQ Baby Back Ribs are foolproof and fall-off-the-bone tender, and a guaranteed hit at your cookout or party!
-Baby back pork ribs are rubbed with a simple homemade rub, wrapped in foil and baked in the oven until perfectly tender.
-Right before serving, brush with a homemade smoky sweet barbecue sauce and finish on the grill.
+These Easy BBQ Baby Back Ribs are foolproof and fall-off-the-bone tender.
+Ribs are dry rubbed, wrapped in foil and baked in the oven before being slathered with a homemade bbq sauce and grilled.
+A guaranteed hit at your cookout or party!
 Serves 8 people 1/4 of a slab each.

 Let’s talk about these ribs.